 Singer/songwriter Michele Murphy, while recording sessions for a potential Sonobeat release, suggests that Bill relocate the Sonobeat studios to Liberty Hill, a tiny community in the idyllic Central Texas hill country, 35 miles north of Austin.
 Property is still inexpensive there.
 Michele points Bill to a rarely-used stone church off Bagdad Road on the outskirts of Liberty Hill.
 The church property offers a secluded setting and includes enough acreage for Bill to bring in a mobile home for living quarters.
 The church itself, which Bill rents from the A.M.E. congregation that meets there only two Sundays a month, is sprawling, 30 feet wide by 40 feet long, providing 1200 square feet of open floor space, with walls 13-1/2 feet high and a vaulted ceiling peaking at over 24 feet.
 It's the largest studio facility Sonobeat ever has.
-Bill moves onto the property in August and begins outfitting the old church as Sonobeat's new recording studio, which he calls "Blue Hole Sounds" after a popular nearby swimming hole.
+Bill moves onto the property in August and begins outfitting the old church as Sonobeat's new recording studio, which he calls "Blue Hole Sounds" after a popular nearby natural swimming hole.